 Pruning Jalapeño Peppers

-Note: We no longer prune our pepper plants, as we have found minimal benefit in terms of yield or plant structure.
-While it doesn’t seem to harm jalapeños, it feels like an unnecessary extra step.
+Note: I no longer prune pepper plants, as we have found minimal benefit in terms of yield or plant structure.
+While it doesn’t seem to harm jalapeños, it may be an unnecessary extra step.

 How to prune peppers (video):